Benedictteo05/OSA_notes/Application Security/Assignment 2 Report.md

 - By reading the response from the `ReCaptcha`, we can determine whether to authenticate a user or not.
 	- Whether it is not a success or if the score is below 0.5 (varies from 0.0 to 1.0).

+### Proper Input validation
+- Used regex to validate validate user inputs.
+- Display using feedback to user using `ModelState.AddModelError`.
+- Used html encoding to prevent SQLi attacks.

 ## Proper Error handling
 - Create an error page `404.cshtml`, under a folder `errors`.
 - In `program.cs`, use `app.UseStatusCodePagesWithRedirects("/errors/{0}");`